micronucleus/micronucleus/windows_driver_installer/Readme.md

 # Windows driver installation with Zadig #

 Zadig is an automated windows driver installer for libusb devices.
-It will automatically create a driver signature which prevents issues with unsigned driver on Windows 10 and earlier.
+It will automatically create a driver signature which prevents issues with unsigned drivers on Windows 10 and earlier.
 The latest version of Zadig can be found here: [http://zadig.akeo.ie/](http://zadig.akeo.ie/).
 For convenience a copy is provided in this folder.

 Please proceed as follows to install the Micronucleus driver: